 Outside of the Blue Ridge Mountains, most parts of the state will remain free from snow for years at a time (if something’s going down, freezing rain's probably the bet).
 The mild winters are needed, as there is plenty more to worry about, such as hurricanes, sharks, and other South Carolinians.

-Few states have a mountain range that acts like a shield preventing invasions by shitty Midwestern winter weather.
+Few places have a mountain range that acts like a shield preventing invasions by Midwestern winter weather.
 North Carolina is one of those lucky states, giving it a relatively mild and tame winter for its placement up the coast.
 So it makes no sense that their state flag looks like the Indonesian flag with a small stripe of blue instead of a picture of Dean Smith sitting in a Hickory-made rocking chair atop the Appalachian mountain range with a big hunk of chewing tobacco and a chopped pork sandwich.

 Other than in the northern reaches of the state, Nevada’s generally pretty well protected from the worst aspects of winter.
 However, it is NOT protected from packs of bros descending on it for Super Bowl weekend (Chad only gets married once, right guys?!), then getting unruly with the staff at the Hard Rock because they expected the pool to be open even though it’s actually only like 49 degrees out.
-Then Brett (Chad’s best man) ends up drinking 12 vodka tonics too many and picks a fight with some guy who seemed small but turned out to be a flyweight UFC fighter and shit just got ugly.

 The panhandle tends to experience the most cold (hey, just like an actual pan!), and the rest of the state typically has at least one serious snow or ice beating per winter, though they typically don’t linger too long.
 Bonus: on colder days, locals can humor each other with clever lines about the wind sweeping down the plain.
 Actually, nobody does that.
 But they don’t have to, because things are, more often than not, OK.